Tun Razak Exchange MRT station

-The Tun Razak Exchange MRT station, also known as the TRX MRT Station, is an underground mass rapid transit (MRT) station which currently serves the Jalan Tun Razak, Jalan Kamuning, Jalan Inai and Jalan Delima areas of Kuala Lumpur, Malaysia.
-In the future, the station will serve the new Tun Razak Exchange (TRX) financial district that is currently being developed.
+The Tun Razak Exchange – Samsung Galaxy station is an underground mass rapid transit (MRT) station which serves the new Tun Razak Exchange (TRX) financial district, as well as the surrounding Jalan Tun Razak, Jalan Kamuning, Jalan Inai and Jalan Delima areas of Kuala Lumpur, Malaysia.

-The station is on the MRT Kajang Line, formerly known as Sungai Buloh-Kajang Line (SBK).
-It was opened on 17 July 2017 as part of Phase Two operations of the MRT line.
+The station is an interchange station which allows for cross-platform interchange between the MRT Kajang Line and the MRT Putrajaya Line.

-The station is designed to be an interchange station with the MRT Putrajaya Line, which opened to public on 16 March 2023.
+The station was opened on 17 July 2017 as part of Phase Two operations of the MRT Kajang Line.
+It became an interchange station with the MRT Putrajaya Line when Phase Two operations of the line commenced on 16 March 2023.

 Station features

 Station location

 The station is an underground station located next to Jalan Tun Razak near the Kampung Pandan Roundabout in Kuala Lumpur, Malaysia.

-The station is planned to be an integral part of the future Tun Razak Exchange financial district, and is located at the eastern edge of the development.
-In view of this, the interior design of the station was given the theme "Islamic corporate" and adopts the Islamic geometric motifs on its pillars and walls.
+The station is located at the eastern edge of Kuala Lumpur's Tun Razak Exchange financial district and was designed to be an integral part of the development, with a direct linkway to The Exchange Shopping Mall.
+The interior design of the station was given the theme "Islamic corporate" and adopts the Islamic geometric motifs on its pillars and walls to reflect the status of the district.